banach-space/cpp-tutor/README.md

 Platform Support
 ----------------
-The only requirement for **cpp-tutor** is a C++ compiler that support C++17 and `CMake-3.20` or newer.
-It is supported on Linux, Mac OS X and Windows, and is regularly tested against the following configurations:
+The only requirements for **cpp-tutor** are: a C++ compiler that support C++17 and CMake >= 3.20.
+This project is regularly tested on Linux, Mac OS X and Windows against the following configurations:
   * Linux Ubuntu 22.04 (GCC-11.4 and LLVM-14)
-  * Windows (FIXME/TODO!)
+  * Windows (Visual Studio 17 2022)
   * Mac OS X 14.7.5 (AppleClang 15)

 Please refer to the CI logs (links at the top of the page) for reference